 The Breeders’ Cup World Championships bring together the best horses from around the world.
-Keeneland Race Course first hosted the Breeders’ Cup in 2017, and the world championships return to Del Mar for the 38th edition of the Breeders’ Cup returns to Keeneland Nov.
-6-7, 2020 and the place where the very idea was born: Lexington, KY.
+Del Mar Racetrack first hosted the Breeders’ Cup in 2017, and the world championships return to Del Mar for the 38th edition of the Breeders’ Cup Nov.
+5-6, 2021.

 The 2021 Breeders’ Cup will bring fans and spectators together again at Del Mar’s beautiful seaside track.
-Five races will comprise ‘Future Stars Friday’ races for 2-year-olds for the third straight year.
+Five races will comprise ‘Future Stars Friday’ and feature 2-year-old races for the fourth straight year.
 Nine additional Breeders’ Cup races will highlight horses racing’s biggest day of racing on Saturday, Nov.
 6.

 Breeders’ Cup information on this page will continue to be updated.